- Digital Projects

 To give students a better idea of the development of the Hispanic world throughout the centuries, we expect majors to select courses on the literature and cultures of Spain, Latin America and the Caribbean and Latinos in the United States.
 Fluent and correct use of the language is essential to the successful completion of the major.
 To this end, continuous training in the use of the language and travel abroad will be emphasized.

 A major in Spanish (both rite and Honors) will consist of nine courses in the literatures and cultures of Spanish-speaking peoples.
 Up to three courses in the Spanish 130-212 range and all upper-division courses (above Spanish 212) may be counted toward the major.
 Five of the nine courses must be taken from the Spanish Department offerings at Amherst College.
 Please note: Once enrolled in a culture course (courses numbered 211 and above), students may not go back to take a language course and receive credit toward the Spanish major.
-During their sophomore or junior year, majors will be required to enroll in an Amherst College Spanish course that stresses the use of critical research tools.
+During their sophomore, junior & first semester of senior year, majors will be required to enroll in an Amherst College Spanish course that stresses the use of critical research tools.
 Courses designed to fulfill this requirement are marked "RC" for Research Course in the course description.

 Courses enrolled abroad or outside the Department will require departmental approval.
 Three courses taken abroad and taught in Spanish may be counted toward the major with the exception of grammar or language courses and music or art practice courses.
 One of these courses must focus on literature.
 Please consult the Study Abroad page on the Spanish Department website for further details.
 The Department highly recommends that students returning from studying abroad elect from among Nation-Specific, Author and Text-Specialized and Thematic Analyses courses (Spanish 300 and above) as they complete the major requirements in their final semesters.